webex/webex-ios-sdk/README.md

 * Integrations created in the past will not work with v3 because they are not entitled to the scopes required by v3.
 You can either raise a support request to enable these scopes for your appId or  you could create a new Integration that's meant to be used for v3.
 This does not affect Guest Issuer JWT token based sign in.
 * We do not support external authCode login anymore.
 * Starting a screenshare is not yet supported for CUCM calls.
-* In cucm calls, Participant.isReceivingAudio does not correctly reflect the current status.
-This will be fixed in future releases.
 * Currently all resource ids that are exposed from the sdk are barebones GUIDs.
 You cannot directly use these ids to make calls to [webexapis.com](webexapis.com).
 You'll need to call `Webex.base64Encode(:ResourceType:resource:completionHandler)` to get a base64 encoded resource.
 However, you're free to interchange between base64 encoded resource ids and barebones GUID while providing them as input to the sdk APIs.

 ## Install